-A more realistic approach to the 80/20 rule would be to eliminate some of the 80% that have the least impact on your performance.
+A more realistic approach to the 80/20 rule would be to eliminate some of the 80% that have the most negligible impact on your performance.

-In simple terms, you should try to reduce time spent on training activities that add the least value to your performance.
+In simple terms, you should reduce time spent on training activities that add the most negligible value to your performance.

 Examples of Time Ineffective Cycling Training

-From a strict performance perspective, if you take a day off, which day would hurt your performance most?
-The recovery day or the high intensity session with interval training?
+If you take a day off from a strict performance perspective, which day would hurt your performance most?
+The recovery day or the high-intensity session with interval training?

-When you analyze your training in the mirror of time effectiveness, high intensity workouts are going to be the core training sessions that should never be reduced in volume.
-In fact, you might be able to increase your high intensity training because your overall training volume is significantly lower.
+When you analyze your training in the mirror of time effectiveness, high-intensity workouts will be the core training sessions that should never be reduced in volume.
+However, you might be able to increase your high-intensity training because your overall training volume is significantly lower.

 A positive side effect to eliminating low-intensity workouts

-If you do more training at a competitive intensity, you will begin to ride your bike faster, feel more comfortable in the peloton, sit in a more aerodynamic position and gain vital experience to handle your bike in more stressful situations.
+Do more training at a competitive intensity.
+As a result, you will begin to ride your bike faster, feel more comfortable in the peloton, sit in a more aerodynamic position and gain the necessary experience to handle your bike in more stressful situations.

-There is also a positive psychological side effect to riding fast; you teach your brain to ride fast and maintain full concentration when you ride your bike.
-Imagine what adaptations your brain makes when the majority of your training is low or moderate intensity?
+There is also a positive psychological side effect to riding fast; you teach your brain to ride fast and maintain concentration when you ride your bike.
+Imagine what adaptations your brain makes when most of your training is low or moderate intensity?

 Your success ratio increases when you perform fewer and shorter training sessions.
-It is a good feeling to know that you have followed the scheduled plan and that is much easier when you do not train a huge amount.
-It might sound obvious, but many riders are actually pretty stressed up struggling to follow a longer, over-ambitious training plan.
+It is a good feeling to know that you have followed the scheduled plan, and that is much easier when you do not train a considerable amount.
+Unfortunately, many riders are pretty stressed, struggling to pursue a more extended, over-ambitious training plan.